rotemov/invivo-imaging/README.md

 ### Updating

 a.
-If you installed via the easy-update option (4a) in an Anaconda3 prompt enter the following command:
+If you installed via the easy-update option (4a) click "Update pipeline" at the bottom of the GUI.

-    cd <directory where you installed the pipeline>\invivo-imaging git pull

    Note: You may have to sign up to GitHub as the "git pull" command might ask you to enter username and password.